gbif/hosted-portals/getting-started/preparation.md

 This is where you will be doing all of your content editing, so it is worth investing time getting familiar with the interface.

 * Create a GitHub account
-* Send us the GitHub usernames that should be able to edit. (by email).
+* Send us the GitHub usernames that should be able to edit (you can send them to informatics@gbif.org).

 **Data scope**
 Your hosted portal will serve a subset of data (the scope) from GBIF.
 What is your data scope?
 Try to build it on https://www.gbif.org/occurrence/search by adding some filters.
 If that isn't possible then try to write it using the occurrence download APIs [predicate structure](https://www.gbif.org/developer/occurrence#predicates).